oracle-livelabs/oci/oci-vtaps-flow-logs/lab3/lab3.md

 ## Task 4: Flow Log Search

 Now that we have explored the mirrored client/server communication using VTAP, let's proceed with inspecting the network traffic using the Flow Logs.
 Flow search provides a full view into the Flow Logs to evaluate flows to and from compute instances.
 The Flow Search capabilities gives you various ways to search for specific traffic.
 For this exercise we will use the destination ip address and the destination port.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Observability and Management** and click on **Logs**.